m0rk4/jcip-samples/chapter-01-intro/README.md

 ---

-Even though multithreaded apps can improve permormance, the incorrect usage can severely decrease it.
+Even though multithreaded apps can improve performance, the incorrect usage can severely decrease it.
 For example with `context switches` (save/restore execution context frequently? = $$).

 ## 1.4 Threads are everywhere